al-amiir/al-amiir.github.io/README.md

 # First Portfolio
-It was my first portfolio with native javascript, Now i had a new portfolio with react, Node, Express and MongoDB.
+It was my first portfolio with native javascript, Now i had a new portfolio with React, Node, Express and MongoDB.

 ### Live Link
 https://al-amiir.github.io/